What’s so different about Asian noodles?

 - Noodles are so versatile.
 You can eat them steamed, boiled, fried, baked, sautéed, and even raw.
 They also go with seafood, beef, poultry, pork, veggies, and tofu.

 Asian noodles are an intricate part of each of these lunch or dinner entrees.
 So whether you are heading home from Union Station or stopping in for a business lunch in downtown Chicago, Lloyd’s Chicago has some delicious entrees to satisfy your appetite.
-Located just minutes from the train and Lyric Opera house, Lloyd’s Chicago is great place to drop in for a cold Craft beer or cocktail.
+Located just minutes from the Lyric Opera house, Lloyd’s Chicago is great place to drop in for a cold Craft beer or cocktail.
 We look forward to your next visit.
 Have a great day!